waleeedahmed/Android_FaceCar/README.md

 green = 20
 ```

-Once all above have been setup correctly, Turn on (or restart if it is already on) the RPi.
+Once all above have been setup correctly, Turn on (or restart if it is already on) the RPi, connect the Android device to RPi hotspot and use FaceCar.